Following the venture capital money trail

 If you think venture capital is worlds away from your life, think again.
 Are you reading this on your iPhone on the Google Chrome browser while riding in an Uber?
 Then you're using three VC-funded companies' products at once.

 In fact, venture capitalism is a big part of our economy.
 According to a 2015 Stanford Business report, VC-backed companies make up one-fifth of public U.S. companies.
-They help create companies that generate billions of dollars in revenue and hire tens of thousands of people, not to mention impact the products we use every day.
+Venture capitalists help create companies that generate billions of dollars in revenue and hire tens of thousands of people, not to mention impact the products we use every day.

 That means that these investors play a pretty significant role in deciding which companies have the resources to grow and what products land into your hands.
 And historically, it's a pretty small number of investors who wield that power, and most of them have been located in the U.S., broadly, California specifically, and Silicon Valley most precisely.